filipelautert/test/README.md

 3. Adding a new file in test/simple directory and syncing it back to simple (aka syncing a file from PRO back to OSS)
 4. Syncing/Merging remote changes to test with a conflict (aka syncing OSS repo to PRO with conflicts)
 5. Syncing/Merging remote changes to test with a conflict Using a branch and PR (aka syncing OSS repo to PRO with conflicts)
+6. Cloning and syncing in a new location

 ### 1. Initial setup/merge
 *  Checkout test project, then:
 ```
+git clone git@github.com:filipelautert/test.git
 git remote add -f simple git@github.com:filipelautert/simple.git
 git merge -s ours --no-commit --allow-unrelated-histories simple/main
 git read-tree --prefix=simple -u simple/main